 - Very positively leverage the Center’s proteome analyses by coupling them with the biophysical analyses needed to understand protein function and the phosphoinositide and other lipid analyses needed to provide an increasingly biological “system-wide” view of the impact of drug abuse.

-- To address the huge level of cellular and sub-cellular heterogeneity in the central nervous system, which is the greatest obstacle standing in the way of progress towards understanding the adaptive molecular changes underlying addictive drug action, we will launch a multi-pronged initiative that will use laser capture, fluorescence cytometry-related, and immuno-affinity technologies in conjunction with transgenic and viral methods to analyze the proteomes of the single types of neurons that define the circuits that underlie the actions and addictive properties of drugs of abuse.
+- To address the huge level of cellular and sub-cellular heterogeneity in the central nervous system, which is the greatest obstacle standing in the way of progress towards understanding the adaptive molecular changes underlying addictive drug action, the Center is will take a multi-pronged initiative that uses laser capture, fluorescence cytometry-related, and immuno-affinity technologies in conjunction with transgenic and viral methods to analyze the proteomes of the single types of neurons that define the circuits that underlie the actions and addictive properties of drugs of abuse.

 - To identify the multiple PTMs that occur in individual proteoforms, for example, the combinatorial epigenetic changes in histone modification that are a major interest of several Center investigators, the DPC will implement “Top-Down” analyses.

 - To improve peptide identification rates the DPC will collaborate with the BBC to create a completely novel resource that will deeply integrate RNA and protein-level analyses at isoform resolution to enable MS/MS database searches to be carried out on brain region- and cell type-specific proteomes that have been predicted based on RNA-sequencing analyses.

 - Provide training and constantly strive to improve existing and develop new proteomics technologies that can be applied to biological questions related to the actions of drugs of abuse.